Augusta Hall, Baroness Llanover: Other achievements

 In 1850, she helped found Y Gymraes ("The Welshwoman"), the first Welsh-language periodical for women.
 Her other interests included cookery (The First Principles of Good Cookery published in 1867) and folk music; she encouraged the production and use of the traditional Welsh triple harp, employing a resident harpist at Llanover Hall.

 She was a patron of the Welsh Manuscripts Society, of the Welsh Collegiate Institution at Llandovery, funded the compilation of a Welsh dictionary by Daniel Silvan Evans.
 She bought Welsh manuscripts of Taliesin Williams, Taliesin ab Iolo and the collection of Iolo Morganwg (Edward Williams) (now held in the National Museum of Wales in Cardiff).

 She collaborated with Welsh musicians such as Maria Jane Williams, a noted harpist, vocalist and guitar player and Henry Brinley Richards, a noted composer best known for writing "God Bless the Prince of Wales", and herself produced a Collection of Welsh Airs.

+Since 1938 the Llanover Hall Arts Centre in Cardiff, Wales has carried her name.